Cuprate/cuprate/README.md

 | [Monero's protocol book](https://monero-book.cuprate.org)       | Documents the Monero protocol                              |
 | [Cuprate's user book](https://user.cuprate.org)                 | Practical user-guide for using `cuprated`                  |

 For crate (library) documentation, see: https://doc.cuprate.org.
-This site holds documentation for Cuprate's crates and all of of its dependencies.
-All Cuprate crates start with `cuprate_`, for example: https://doc.cuprate.org/cuprate_database.
+This site holds documentation for Cuprate's crates and all dependencies.
+All Cuprate crates start with `cuprate_`, for example: [`cuprate_database`](https://doc.cuprate.org/cuprate_database).

 ## Contributing